-The Allen-Bradley DF1 protocol works in tandem with the Autosol Communication Manager® (ACM) to bring companies accurate, immediate and reliable information when it is needed the most.
+The Allen-Bradley DF1 protocol works in tandem with the Autosol Communication Manager® (ACM) software to bring companies accurate, real-time and reliable information when it is needed the most.

 Allen-Bradley DF1 is typically used for higher-speed data monitoring where frequent data updates are required.
 Similar to its counterpart, the Allen-Bradley ControlLogix protocol, the protocol is used almost exclusively for high-speed data monitoring in manufacturing operations – namely oil and gas industries.

-The Allen-Bradley DF1 works to ensure that you are delivered information nearly instantaneously, as most units typically do not have archiving history capability in its hardware.
+The Allen-Bradley DF1 works to ensure that you are delivered information nearly instantaneously in Real Time, as most units typically do not have archiving history capability in its hardware.

-ACM can be utilized by polling data from Programmable Logic Controllers (PLCs) by using the DF1 protocol.
-The data is then sent back from the device and can be provided for operator control screens in an Human Machine Interface (HMI) environment.
+ACM can poll data from Programmable Logic Controllers (PLCs) by using the DF1 protocol.
+The data is then sent back from the device and can be provided for operator control screens in any Human Machine Interface (HMI) environment that supports OPC.

 Allen-Bradley DF1 is one of the many protocols ACM is compatible with to help make SCADA environments more manageable and more organized to ensure structured operation through an HMI.
 The HMI software is typically an OPC client application which can request data from the OPC server — or ACM.

 ACM works to deliver protocol data to employees, such as control room engineers and SCADA managers, by speaking to the DF1 device in its native protocol.
 Employees can obtain data from the field by using ACM to deploy a request for data from the Allen-Bradley DF1.
 That data is then fed back into the control room through its common protocol, Object Link and Embedding for Process Control (OPC), as ACM is an OPC server.

 Autosol Communications Manager (ACM) extends companies’ SCADA systems abilities